aredridel/proxer/README.md

 ---------------

 * Dynamic configuration through a simple REST interface
-* Rewrite to use 'send' instead of 'node-static'
+* Rework the configuration structure to reflect the manifesto better